 Caterpillars are cute and fuzzy, but there are some species, the D. pallivitta is one, that will make you scream in pain if you are stung by it.
 The spiny hairs release an irritant to the skin that causes intense burning and itching later as the burning wears off.
-I have been stung by a caterpillar in Florida that was intensely painful.
+I have been stung by a caterpillar in Florida and Thailand that were both intensely painful.
 Caterpillars can cause more pain than any bee I’ve ever been stung by.
 Beginning in 2001, these caterpillars have made their way across the Hawaiian Islands and are now on Oahu, Maui, Big Island, and recently, Kauai.
 If you are allergic to the irritant, you can have trouble breathing and require emergency care.
 Problem is, you won’t know whether you’re allergic to the chemicals the caterpillar produces until you are stung.

 Probability of Encounter – Low.
 Even if you are hiking a lot on the trails, you probably won’t encounter this caterpillar.
 I hiked often – 50 times per year, and was never affected by this stinging caterpillar.

 Stings – There is no stinger like a bee, rather, the irritants are located on the spiny hairs of the caterpillar.
 All it needs to do is touch your skin lightly to cause intense pain.